 You don’t need perfumes, dyes, preservatives, or sulfates to clean your hair.

-Plus, doctors aren’t sure how much of this junk absorbs into your skin because they don’t test them on pregnant women (1).
+Plus, doctors aren’t sure how much of this junk absorbs your skin because they don’t test them on pregnant women.

 Most likely, you’re going to enjoy the best hair of your life during these months.
-Studies show that expectant women usually see increases in volume and thickness.
+Studies show that pregnant women usually see increases in volume and thickness.

 It may also become curlier or straighter.
 There’s no way to know until it starts to happen.